toltec-dev/toltec/docs/package.md

     </tr>
 </table>

-Current version of the package.
+The current version of the package.
-This is a Debian-style version number, that is equal to the concatenation of Arch-style versioning fields: `$epoch:$pkgver-$pkgrel`.
+A Debian-style version number that is equal to the concatenation of Arch-style versioning fields: `$epoch:$pkgver-$pkgrel`.
 The [deb-version rules](https://manpages.debian.org/wheezy/dpkg-dev/deb-version.5.en.html) apply:

-* Make the newer version number actually greater than all the previous ones, otherwise users will not see it as an available upgrade.
+* Make newer version numbers greater than all the previous ones, or users will not see them as available upgrades.
-* Always include a package revision number at the end of the version, reseting it to `-1` when bumping the software version, and increasing it when making changes to the recipe itself.
+* Always include a dash-separated package revision number at the end of the version, resetting it to 1 when bumping the software version, and increasing it when making changes to the recipe itself.
-* Match closely the upstream version number.
+* Match the upstream version number as closely as possible.
     - Use the version number `0.0.0` if upstream has no versioning scheme, and then only use the package revision number for increasing the version number.
     - Use the `~beta` suffix for beta versions. `~` has a special meaning in Debian version numbers that makes it sort lower than any other character, even the empty string.